ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

       // end of second position
     ],
     "gameObject": "Casino_Pacman",
-    // the game object that will placed in landscape "chipsBet": 50,
+    // the game object that will be placed in landscape "chipsBet": 50,
     // Bet per round
     "minJackpot": 500,
     "maxJackpot": 10000,
     "wheelNumberConfigs": [
       // here you find the quote for numbers on lucky wheel.
 All numbers from 0 - 35 must be configured.
-You don´t can use more then the number 35.
-0 quote means you loose.
+You cannot use more than the number 35.
+0 quote means you lose.
 All others means you win.
-The number 33 is the default Jackpot field and can not be override.
+The number 33 is the default Jackpot field and cannot be overridden.
       {
         "number": 0,
         "quote": 0